Frequently Asked Questions About the SLS Tests at Home

 - For immediate service, reschedule your test appointment through your SLS account.

-Note: In either case, you must change your appointment at least three days before your test date, not including the day of your test, in order to reschedule to an at home appointment.
+Note: In either case, you must change your appointment at least three full days before your test date.

 - Can I reschedule my at home test to another date?

-- Yes, you can reschedule your at home test for free through your ProctorU account.
-You must reschedule your test no later than 30 minutes before your start time to ensure your appointment is rescheduled.
+- Yes, you can reschedule your at home test for free through your SLS account.
+You must reschedule your test at least three full days before your test date.
+If you miss this deadline, you will not be able to reschedule your test.

 - Can I reschedule my at home test to a physical test center?